J-mastenbroek/smart_sweeping/README.md

 5. **Grid100**: A 100m x 100m grid reference.
 Shapefiles for this grid are provided in the `UTRGRID100` folder for spatial analysis.

 ---

+## Implementation

+Below is a summarisation of each file and workings in order to give a clear overview for the team on how to work properly with made code.

+### Dataset structure

+It's git ignored but it's necessary to make the program work.
+There needs to be the following folder structure in order to work properly:

+- dataset
+  - dataset/alles_20171819_3tracties.csv
+  - dataset/UTRGRID100
+    - dataset/UTRGRID100/(all provided gridfiles)